Yoga Anatomy: 3 Easy Steps to Hamstring Health

 4) Biceps femoris (short head)

-Sore Hamstrings:
+Sore Hamstrings: Overstretching

-Typically, when practicing forward bends such as Uttanasana we straighten the knees and then bend forward.
+Typically, when practicing forward bends such as Uttanasana, we straighten the knees and then bend forward.
 This focuses much of the stretch on the region of the proximal hamstrings at their origin from the ischial tuberosity.

 If overstretching occurs and we continue to bend forward in this way, the result can be sore hamstrings that do not get better on their own.
-This is especially true if we are practicing repetitive forward bends, as with the Vinyasa Flow series.
+This is especially true if we practice repetitive forward bends, as with the Vinyasa Flow series.
 This soreness is usually located in the region of the sitting bones.

 Breaking the Cycle: Try These 3 Steps

 Overstretching muscles can create microtears in the substance of the muscle, resulting in an area of weakness.
 Things in nature tend to follow the path of least resistance.
-This means that, when we stretch a muscle in which a region has been injured, the stretch tends to focus in that region and aggravate the injury—a bit like a bald spot on a tire.
+This means that when we stretch a muscle in which a region has been injured, the stretch tends to focus in that region and aggravate the injury—a bit like a bald spot on a tire.

 In order to heal the sore area of the muscle, it is necessary to temporarily alter the method of stretching in order to distribute the stretch to a healthy region of the muscle and give the injured part an opportunity to heal.